guangbochen/llmos-charts/charts/dify/README.md

 > Note: this is a hard fork of [dify-helm](https://github.com/BorisPolonsky/dify-helm) with some changes required for our use case.

 ## Notable changes
-- bump dependency charts versions
+- Bump dependency charts versions
-- clean up unused configurations from `values.yaml`
 - Add default resource requests and limits
+- Remove unused configurations from `values.yaml`